Chapter 1 : Glass Memories

 “I know that I am young, sir, but–”

 “You needn’t make excuses, Miss McGonagall.
 I am familiar enough with your accomplishments, and may I say, they are many.”
 His eyes were bright with amusement.
 “I only ask why it is you have left your position at the Ministry.
 Hogwarts is hardly the place for someone of your talent.”

 Hands grasping the arms of her chair, she eyed him with suspicion.
 For all that she had known him well during her days as a student, she could not be sure of him now that she vied for the position of colleague.
 If not equals, they would be nearly so, and the thought of that pulled at her still-delicate nerves.
 Would he remember all the things of the past, those silly childish excuses she had used to spend time in his presence?
 They seemed so long ago now.

-Twenty-one was her age, but the days of her life were stretched beyond that paltry number.
-Since that day she had made her choice, since she had locked her heart in its tiny glass cage, still visible so that she would always know of her weakness, her near mistake that would have ruined her life and that of the man she had loved... since then she could not be like the other girls of her age.
-She could not moon over the young Ministry men in their crisp robes, could not spend as much time in the lavatory fixing her makeup as at her desk shoving parchments here and there.
+Twenty-one was her age, but the days of her life had stretched beyond that paltry number.
+Since she had made her choice, since she had locked her heart in its tiny glass cage, still visible so that she would always know of her weakness, her near mistake that would have ruined her life and that of the man she had loved... since then she could not be like the other girls of her age.
+She could not moon over the young Ministry wizards in their crisp robes, could not spend as much time in the lavatory fixing her makeup as at her desk shoving parchments here and there.
 That empty life....

 It was gone now.
 Hogwarts would have her.
 It must.
-There was no other place to go.

 When she looked up, he watched her, all traces of amusement fled from his eyes.
 She had never seen this particular expression in them before.
 It was as though the mirror of his eyes had broken, revealing the truth that lay beyond.
 Was he not the same as her?
-Did he not spend his talent here rather than at the head of their government, as many still said he should?
+Did he not waste his talent here rather than at the head of their government, as many still said he should?
 Was it possible that he too had a secret to hide?